Samuel Johnson: Views and character

-He did not let his own faith prejudice him against others, and had respect for those of other denominations who demonstrated a commitment to Christian beliefs.
+He did not let his own faith prejudice him against others and respected those of other denominations who demonstrated a commitment to Christian beliefs.
 Although Johnson respected Milton's poetry, he could not tolerate Milton's Puritan and Republican beliefs, feeling that they were contrary to England and Christianity.
 He was an opponent of slavery on moral grounds, and once proposed a toast to the "next rebellion of the Negroes in the West Indies".
 Beside his beliefs concerning humanity, Johnson is also known for his love of cats, especially his own two cats, Hodge and Lily.
 Boswell wrote, "I never shall forget the indulgence with which he treated Hodge, his cat."

 Johnson was also known as a staunch Tory; he admitted to sympathies for the Jacobite cause during his younger years but, by the reign of George III, he came to accept the Hanoverian succession.
 It was Boswell who gave people the impression that Johnson was an "arch-conservative", and it was Boswell, more than anyone else, who determined how Johnson would be seen by people years later.
 However, Boswell was not around for two of Johnson's most politically active periods: during Walpole's control over British Parliament and during the Seven Years' War.
 Although Boswell was present with Johnson during the 1770s and describes four major pamphlets written by Johnson, he neglects to discuss them because he is more interested in their travels to Scotland.
 This is compounded by the fact that Boswell held an opinion contrary to two of these pamphlets, The False Alarm and Taxation No Tyranny, and so attacks Johnson's views in his biography.

-In his Life of Samuel Johnson Boswell referred to Johnson as 'Dr. Johnson' so often that he would always be known as this, even though he hated being so called.
-Boswell's emphasis on Johnson's later years shows him too often as merely an old man discoursing in a tavern to a circle of admirers.
-Although Boswell, a Scotsman, was his close companion and friend, Johnson, like many in England, held hostile views on Scotland and its people.
+In his Life of Samuel Johnson, Boswell referred to Johnson as 'Dr. Johnson' so often that he would always be known by that title, even though Johnson hated being so called.
+Boswell's emphasis on Johnson's later years shows him too often merely as an old man discoursing in a tavern to a circle of admirers.
+Although Boswell, a Scotsman, was his close companion and friend, Johnson, like many in England, held hostile anti-Scottish sentiments.
 During his journey through Scotland with Boswell, Johnson "exhibited prejudice and a narrow nationalism".
 Hester Thrale, summarising Johnson's views on Scotland, stated "We all know how well he loved to abuse the Scotch, & indeed to be abused by them in return."